The Homosexual Was Invented in 1869

 Your Georgian officer isn’t in the closet.
 He’s in a drawing room where certain topics are not raised.
 He hasn’t hidden his true self—he’s declined to discuss his private affairs, which is exactly what a gentleman ought to do.
 His silence isn’t shameful.
 It’s correct.
 To speak openly of such things would be vulgar, embarrassing, a breach of conduct.
 The silence protects everyone.

 This is a different emotional texture than the closet.
 The closet is suffocating, false, a constant performance.
-Strategic silence is... civilized.
+Strategic silence is... civilised.
 It’s the same silence that covers financial difficulties, family scandals, medical conditions, anything that’s simply not spoken of in polite company.
 Your character isn’t uniquely burdened by it.
 He’s participating in a social contract that governs all private matters.

 The Stakes Are Real, and They’re Not Internal